 Patio grouting recommended for external paving

-Value-for-money, with a good range of colours to choose from, Norcros Flexible Wide Joint Tile Grout is our recommendation for pointing outdoor porcelain, and the one we provide free with our porcelain paving.
-Cement-based and impermeable, it’s versatile enough for use in joints from a narrow 2mm up to 20mm.
+Value-for-money, with a good range of popular colours to choose from, Larsen Colourfast 360 Grout is one we recommend for our porcelain paving.
+We also recommend it for use with our indoor tiling.
+Cement-based and impermeable, it’s versatile enough for use in joints as fine as 1mm, up to a maximum of 15mm.

 Flowpoint Rapid Setting Grout